If you’re a vigilant marketer, you might sometimes notice “odd behaviors” on social media or other platforms.

 Boom!
 Now you’ll automatically tweet about every post on Lifehacker.
 How cool is that?

 You can do the same with your own blog, of course!
-Just tweak the recipe a little bit, by changing the feed URL, and you’re good to go.
+Just tweak the recipe a little bit, by changing the feed URL and you’re all set.

 But, you don’t have to stop at just automating the distribution of your social media.